audit committee charter

 - In connection with the Committee’s approval of non-audit services, the Committee shall consider whether the independent auditor’s performance of any non-audit services is compatible with the independent auditor’s independence.

 - At least annually, the Committee shall obtain and review a report by the independent auditor describing:

 - the independent auditor’s internal quality control procedures;

-- any material issues raised by the most recent internal quality control review or peer review of the independent auditor's firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor's firm, and the steps taken to deal with those issues; and
+- any material issues raised by the most recent internal quality control review or peer review of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and the steps taken to deal with those issues; and

-- all relationships between the independent auditor and the Corporation, in order to assess the auditor's independence.
+- all relationships between the independent auditor and the Corporation that may reasonably be thought to bear on the independent auditor’s independence, in order to discuss with the independent auditor the potential effects of any such relationships on independence and assess the independent auditor’s independence.

 with respect to the corporation’s financial statements:

 - the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters; and